 - Car Accidents

 - Pedestrian Accidents

 - Uber, Lyft & Taxi Accidents

-If you have been injured due to a Motorcycle Accident, please call me first and I will get you the medical treatment you need as well as the best settlement possible.
+If you have been injured due to a Motorcycle Accident, please call the best Fort Collins motorcycle accident attorney first and I will get you the medical treatment you need as well as the best settlement possible.
 No recovery, no fee, guaranteed.